Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Exploring genes.md

 **Props to explain DNA and molecular biology, including a plastic DNA gel!**

-Last initially checked on 2024-02-01 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2024-02-15 by Isobel Gilham (ig419@cam.ac.uk)
+Last initially checked on 2024-12-23 by Smiley Chan (scc93@cam.ac.uk) and double-checked on ...

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->